 I will keep my private life unsullied as an example to all; maintain courageous calm in the face of danger, scorn, or ridicule; develop self-restrain; and be constantly mindful of the welfare of others.
 Honest in thought and deed in both my personal and official life, I will be exemplary in obeying the laws of the land and the regulations of my department.
 Whatever I see or hear of a confidential nature or that is confided to me in my official capacity will be kept ever secret unless revelation is necessary in the performance of my duty.

 I will never act officiously or permit personal feelings, prejudices, animosities or friendships to influence my decisions.
 With no compromise for crime and with relentless prosecution of criminals, I will enforce the law courteously and appropriately without fear or favor, malice or ill will, never employing unnecessary force or violence and never accepting gratuities.

 I recognize the badge of my office as a symbol of public faith, and I accept it as a public trust to be held so long as I am true to the ethics of the police service.
 I will constantly strive to achieve these objectives and ideals, dedicating myself before God to my chosen profession...law enforcement.

-- Continue to remove unlicensed and hazardous drivers from the Cityís streets, and strive to reduce the number of repeat offenders, by utilizing State Office of Traffic Safety (OTS) grant funding to conduct DUI/Drivers License checkpoints and saturation patrols.
+- Continue to remove unlicensed and hazardous drivers from the City’s streets, and strive to reduce the number of repeat offenders, by utilizing State Office of Traffic Safety (OTS) grant funding to conduct DUI/Driver License checkpoints and saturation patrols.

-- Increase educational programs and presentations targeting local high school students about the dangers of driving distractions such as texting and/or drinking.
+- Continue to increase educational programs and presentations targeting local high school students about the dangers of driving distractions such as texting, talking on the cell phone, and/or drinking.

 - Implement a software-based tracking system to prioritize criminal cases with workable leads, improving overall investigative efficiency and improving customer service.